rolling-sagas/rs-doc/story/Island Dream.md

 When he turns around to leave the temple through an arched doorway, he can hear murmurs and whispers of cries for mercy emanating from the sickening mess of bodily shaped corals hindering his path.
 Though he was careful and gentle with his maneuvers, he felt a firm tug around his ankle while he leaped over a coral, tripping him as his body weight shifted to the other foot.
 As Martin crashes against the abrasive coral, the shattered coral tore through his skin, leaving deep gashes on his arms and legs.
 Blood flowed profusely from his arm, but Martin quickly bound the gaping wound with a piece of cloth stuffed in his back pocket.
 He glanced back at the coral, hoping to identify what had made him fall, but the coral’s bodily shape induced an intense primordial fear within Martin, compelling him to look away.

 He made his way through the sculpted arched doorway, which has Roman numerals etched over (knowledge roll), which spelled out the number “7”.
 Martin wonders, is this the seventh time I have been here?
 Regardless, he continues onwards to a stairway which leads him up and out of the temple, to a field filled with white flowers (natural world rolls here to learn that they are “lilies”).
-Amidst the field of white stood a slim feminine figure in black, who appears to be collecting the flowers.
+Amidst the field of white stood a slim feminine figure in black, her face veiled by her hood, appears to be collecting the flowers.
 Martin quickly made his way towards her in hopes of acquiring some answers.
 Yet before he could speak, the lady greets him.

 “Welcome back traveler, it’s nice to see you again.
 The children have missed you dearly.”